-Residents age 12 and over can only receive the Pfizer vaccine and therefore can only be served at San Bernardino County Public Health sites and State OptumServe sites.
-They will also need to be accompanied by a parent or legal guardian to receive the Pfizer vaccine (the only one thus far approved for people under 18).
+Residents age 5 and older can only receive the Pfizer vaccine and need to be accompanied by a parent or legal guardian.
 The Moderna and the Johnson & Johnson vaccines are available only to those who are 18 years and older.